ChameleonCloud/docs/source/getting-started/index.rst

    print("Done")

 This code uses the ``server`` utility to spin up an instance.
-We can specify which image we want to use by referring to it's name (in this case ``CC-CentOS8-stream``).
+We can specify which image we want to use by referring to its name (in this case ``CC-Ubuntu22.04``).
 (To see the name of an image, you can look it up in the `Appliances Catalog`_ on Trovi by filtering for the **appliance** tag.)
 We also need to provide the reservation ID from our lease, which we can grab using the ``get_node_reservation`` method.